As the World Turns: Notable history and accomplishments

 As the World Turns premiered on April 2, 1956.
 It was the first television daytime drama with a 30-minute running time; all daytime dramas until then had 15-minute running times.

-The series was also CBS' first to expand to a 60-minute running time in 1975.
+The series was also CBS's first to expand to a 60-minute running time in 1975.
 By 1958, the program was the number-one daytime drama in the United States, where it remained until 1978.
-As the World Turns won the Daytime Emmy for Outstanding Daytime Drama Series four times in 1987, 1991, 2001, and 2003.
+As the World Turns won the Daytime Emmy for Outstanding Drama Series four times in 1987, 1991, 2001, and 2003.

 Cast and characters

 Helen Wagner

 The first words spoken in As the World Turns in the first episode (aired on April 2, 1956) were "Good morning, dear", said by the character Nancy Hughes, played by actress Helen Wagner.

 Wagner was acknowledged by the Guinness Book of Records for having the longest run in a single role on television, a position she held until 2010.
-She did not play the role without interruption - she was temporarily dropped from the series after the first six months due to conflicts with creator Irna Phillips.
+She did not play the role without interruption – she was temporarily dropped from the series after the first six months due to conflicts with creator Irna Phillips.
 Wagner also left the series in 1981, when she felt that writers were not interested in the veteran players and returned as a regular character in 1985.

 On the episode broadcast on Monday, August 30, 2010, it was revealed that Nancy had died in her sleep; the next day's episode dealt with Nancy's memorial service.
 Nancy Hughes's memorial aired just two weeks before the series finale.
 The show's producers stated in interviews that they had to revise their plans for the final episode because of Wagner's death – they had hoped that Wagner would say the final lines of the last episode just as she had said the first words of the first episode.